mdg-graphics/mili-python/README.md

 cd mili-python
 source .venv.sh
 ```
-This will create a virtual environment called `.venv-mili-python-3.7.2` with all the required dependencies for mili-python and activate it.
-To deactivate the virtual environment, run the command `deactivate` and to activate the environment run `source .venv-mili-python-3.7.2/bin/activate`.
+This will create a virtual environment called `.venv-mili-python-3.8.2` on Toss3 and `.venv-mili-python-3.9.12` on Toss4 with all the required dependencies for mili-python and activate it.
+To deactivate the virtual environment, run the command `deactivate` and to activate the environment run `source .venv-mili-python-3.8.2/bin/activate`.

 ### Testing